-Signature assignments are not a new concept in the world of assessment, but they are likely unfamiliar to many faculty at SSU.
+Signature assignments are not a new concept in the world of assessment, but they are likely unfamiliar to many faculty members at SSU.
 The following resources provide more context:

-- UMKC's assessment office has a beginner-friendly description of signature assignments.
+- UMKC's assessment office has a beginner-friendly description of signature assignments. - The American Association of Colleges & Universities (AAC&U) has a more ambitious description of signature assignments and links to further resources. - CSULB's assessment office gives specifics on their campus's instantiation of signature assignments.

-- The American Association of Colleges & Universities (AAC&U) has a more ambitious description of signature assignments and links to further resources.
+In the past, the GE program has not imposed specific requirements on individual courses and instructors, so it is worth clarifying how this new provision interacts with department- and faculty-level learning outcomes and pedagogical decisions.

-- CSULB's assessment office gives specifics on their campus's instantiation of signature assignments.
+The signature assignment requirement is a condition of participating in the GE program, which is overseen by faculty governance.
+The department or program offering a course will have its own set of course goals and outcomes, and those will continue to be outside the purview of GERS and the GE Subcommittee.
+GERS anticipates that most current GE courses already have assignments addressing the programmatic course learning objectives that will also be suitable for assessing the GE outcomes.

-In the past, the GE program has not imposed specific requirements on individual courses and instructors, so this requirement may set off academic freedom alarm bells for some faculty.
-However, these requirements are conditions of participating in the GE program, which is overseen by faculty governance.
-The department or program offering a course will likely have its own programlevel goals and outcomes for the course, and that is outside the purview of GERS and the GE Subcommittee.
+6) GE courses, including assessment data and faculty/department participation, are subject to review as part of the GE Program Review process.

-- D. GE courses, including assessment data and faculty/department participation, are subject to review as part of the GE Program Review process. - II.
-In addition to these general requirements, all lower-division GE courses must: - A. Be introductory in nature (numbered 100-299), promote exploration, and be suitable for both majors and non-majors alike. - B. Explicitly describe to students the ways in which this course is disciplinary/reflects its discipline. - C. Require no special prerequisites, unless the course is part of a specific course sequence approved by the GE subcommittee.
-Completion of high school pattern requirements, language courses, and/or one or more of the G4 may be required.
+- II.
+In addition to these general requirements, all lower-division GE courses must: - A. Be introductory in nature (numbered 100-299) and promote exploration. - B. Explicitly describe to students the ways in which this course is disciplinary/reflects its discipline. - C. Require no special prerequisites, unless the course is part of a specific course sequence approved by the GE subcommittee.
+Examples of such sequences might include high school pattern requirements and introductory language courses.
+In addition, a lower-division GE may require completion of one or more of the Golden 4 GE areas (A1, A2, A3, and B4).